NischalVasishta/ML_Assignment2_2025AA05180_CredFraud/README.md

 # ML Assignment 2 (Machine Learning) - Credit Card Fraud Detection

 ## a.
 Problem statement
-Implement and compare six classification models to detect fraudulent credit card transactions (Class=1) versus legitimate transactions (Class=0).
+Implement and compare six classification models to detect fraudulent credit card transactions (Class = 1) versus legitimate transactions (Class = 0).
 Deploy a Streamlit web app where a user can upload unseen test data (CSV), select a model, and view evaluation metrics and a confusion matrix / classification report.

 ## b.
 Dataset description
 **Dataset:** Credit Card Fraud Detection (Kaggle)
 **Link:** https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
 **Instances:** 284,807 transactions
-**Features:** 30 features: `Time`, `Amount`, and `V1` to `V28` (PCA-transformed/anonymized)
+**Features:** 30 input features: `Time`, `Amount`, and `V1` to `V28` (PCA-transformed/anonymized)
 **Target:** `Class` where 0 = legitimate and 1 = fraud
-**Note:** This dataset is highly imbalanced, so AUC, F1, and MCC are important along with accuracy.
+**Notes:** The dataset is highly imbalanced, so metrics like AUC, F1, and MCC are important along with accuracy.

 ## c.
 Models used
+All models are trained on the same dataset and evaluated using the required metrics.

+Models implemented:
+1. Logistic Regression
+2. Decision Tree Classifier
+3. K-Nearest Neighbors (kNN)
+4. Naive Bayes (Gaussian)
+5. Random Forest (Ensemble)
+6. XGBoost (Ensemble)

 ### Metrics comparison table